Joseph von Eichendorff Monument: Joseph von Eichendorff

-Joseph von Eichendorff (born 10 March 1788 in Łubowice near Racibórz, died 26 November 1857 in Nysa) was one of the most prominent representatives of German Romanticism.
+Joseph Freiherr von Eichendorff was one of the most prominent representatives of German Romanticism.
 The poet left behind 608 poems, 3 epic poems, 9 plays, 13 novellas and short stories, and one novel.
 Eichendorff's works are characterized by descriptions of nature, remembered from his carefree childhood spent in the Racibórz region, which profoundly influenced his work, often referencing his homeland.
 Political reasons (the effort to erase all traces of German culture and the history of Silesia) led to Eichendorff being long ignored in his native land after World War II.
 It wasn't until the 200th anniversary of his birth on 10 March 1988 that this began to change.
 During a mass in Łubowice, prayers were said for the poet, and in front of the ruins of his family palace, Eichendorff's poems were recited.
 This evening is considered the awakening of the "cult" of Eichendorff.
 One manifestation of this was the restoration of the described monument in 1994, and the days around the anniversary of September 4, when the monument was unveiled, are celebrated annually in Racibórz as "Eichendorff Days".